 13. The Orto Botanico di Brera, Italy

 The Orto Botanico di Brera is one of the best gardens in Europe and definitely worth a visit if you find yourself in Italy.
 The garden was founded in 1776 and is home to over 6,000 different species of plants.
-The layout of the garden is fairly traditional, with neatly manicured lawns, hedges, and flower beds.
+The garden layout is relatively traditional, with neatly manicured lawns, hedges, and flower beds.

 14. The Gardens of the Royal Palace of Caserta, Italy

 The gardens are a must-see for anyone visiting the area.
-Visitors can easily spend a whole day exploring the luxurious gardens and taking in the sights.
-There are also plenty of places to grab a bite to eat or have a picnic.
+Visitors can easily spend a whole day exploring the luxurious gardens and taking in the sights—plenty of places to grab a bite to eat or have a picnic.